Gregorio Zappalà

-Gregorio Zappalà (Siracusa December 13, 1833 - Messina, December 28, 1908) was an Italian sculptor.
+Gregorio Zappalà (13 December 1833 in Siracusa – 28 December 1908 in Messina) was an Italian sculptor.

 Before he committed to becoming a craftsman in a bronze foundry, the profession of his father; the tried his hand as painter; then mosaicist, and finally engraver.
 For the next 16 years, he vacillated among professions, till by 1860, he focused on sculpture, after a brief study of design at the University of Messina.

 In 1861, he was commissioned a bust of General Enrico Cialdini by the city of Messina; this gained him a three-year stipend to work in Rome.
 Among his main works: Eight sculptural groups (1870) at the Fountain of Neptune in Piazza Navona in Rome, won by contest.
 The original basin had been completed by Giacomo Della Porta in the 17th century.
 The central Neptune sculpture was created by Antonio della Bitta with the remaining figures by Zappala.